WHITEHALL, CITY OF, DIVISION OF POLICE

 Age: Must be a minimum of 21 years of age and not yet 35 years of age at the time of appointment.
 However, if you have prior years in an Ohio Police Pension Fund that are equivalent to the amount of years you are over 35 years of age, you are eligible to apply.

 US Citizen: Must be a US Citizen or legally authorized to work in the US.

 High School Grad/GED: Yes, or GED equivalent.

 Vision: Candidates are specifically evaluated based upon the requisites of the Ohio Police and Fire Pension System and on the following, minimum, local standards.

 College: A college degree is not required.
 A college degree would be required for advancement beyond a first-line supervisor (Sergeant).

-Academy Certification: No, new officers will be sent to a local police academy for training.
+Academy Certification: Not required.
+Uncertified candidates will be sent to a local police academy for training.
 Certified candidates may receive priority based on experience and academy availability.

-Prior Experience: No, all training will be provided.
+Prior Experience: Not required, training will be provided.
+Lateral transfers are accepted.